freenas/freenas-docs/userguide/system.rst

 * **Description:** enter a one- to three-paragraph summary of the issue that describes the problem, and if applicable, what steps can be taken to reproduce it.

+* **Attach screenshots:** select screenshots on the client system to include with the bug report.

 Click :guilabel:`SUBMIT` to automatically generate and upload the report to the